 DISCUSSION

-Respiratory diseases in general and pneumonia in particular are common diseases in various species of domestic animals including sheep leading to retarded growth and reduced weight- gains in recovered animals, slaughterhouse wastage, drugs and labour costs as well as high mortality rate.
+Respiratory diseases in general and pneumonia in particular are common diseases in various species of domestic animals including sheep leading to retarded growth and reduced weight- gains in recovered animals, slaughterhouse wastage, drugs and labor costs as well as high mortality rate.
 Last study showed that pneumonia is an important sheep disease in Libya and confirmed the types and frequency of gross and microscopic snwisew of pneumonia observed in sheep slaughtered at Libya [4].

-APA as a respiratory diseases is of biomedical importance and is a substantial economic problem to sheep producers worldwide [25].
+APA as a respiratory disease is of biomedical importance and is a substantial economic problem to sheep producers worldwide [25].
 Although, many methods have been used to diagnose OPA using recent techniques [26], necropsy and histopathology remains the gold standard diagnostic test for OPA.
 Accordingly, the present work conducted to study the incidence of OPA in slaughtered sheep.
 To our knowledge, this study not just confirms the presences of the disease in Libya but also records for the first time the incidence of OPA in slaughtered sheep in Libya and records for the first time the presence of OPA in east part of Libya.
 Additionally, this study is the first morphological description of two types of OPA in Libya.

 Of 525 sheep examined, OPA was encountered in 1.1% of examined cases and in 2.97% of affected lungs.
 The results of the present study are consistent with the Kumar and co-workers [27], with the study by Abdelsalam and Al Sadrani [28], with the report of Mekibib and co- workers [29] who reported OPA in 4.87%, 8.6% and 3.4% of the samples respectively.
 On the other hand, this finding is in disagreement with the report of Woldemeskel and Tibbo [30], who had observed OPA in 22.8% with high incidence whereas low incidence was recorded by the report of Khodakaram-Tafti and Razavi [31] and by the report of Hashemnia and co-workers [32] who had observed OPA in 0.22% and 0.6% of the samples respectively.
 Local retrospective study in 1999 by Ali and Abdelsalam confined to Tripoli area reported typical microscopic changes of OPA in four cases out of 1114 (0.35%).
 However, it does not probably reflect the real epidemiological status of the disease in the whole country since it was a retrospective survey and was only confined to Tripoli area [22].

-It was of interest that, the incidence of OPA around the world is range from 0.2% to 22% and this due to many factors including countries geography, environmental conditions, health status of flocks and time of study conducted.
+It was of interest that, the incidence of OPA around the world is range from 0.2% to 22% and this due to many factors including countries geography, environmental conditions, health status of flocks, and time of study conducted.

 The pathological manifestations of classical form of the disease were reported by several researchers in the world.
 In general this study was similar to many studies that showed the lesions grossly varied from multifocal greyish nodules to complete consolidation of the entire lungs.
 Additionally, there was mucoid secretion in the lumen of airways [11, 27, 31, 33-36].
 In contrast, there are few reports of atypical OPA.
 This study reports the atypical OPA as greyish- white, dried subdural nodules or confluent lesions about 2–3 cm in diameter and some of these lumps were pearly white and dry similarly findings of other researchers [21],[31] .
-Interestingly, this study showed every form present in deferent lung while some reports showed that both forms are present in the same lung [21, 31,[37].
+Interestingly, this study showed every form present in deferent lung while some reports showed that both forms are present in the same lung [21, 31, 37].